Freewriting is a writing practise where by you pick up a pen (or sit at your keyboard) and write, non-stop for a timed period.

 Goldberg suggests we should view writing as an athletic activity

 Because when it comes to sport we don’t dive into a pool for the first time in three years and expect to be Michael Phelps.
-So why then when it comes to writing should we expect to produce the opening paragraph of War and Peace the first time we sit down with our notebook?
+So why then when it comes to writing should we expect to produce a work the level of War and Peace the first time we sit down with our notebook?
 We shouldn’t.
 But many of us do and if we produce rubbish – as I did with my first attempt at a story – we think we’ve failed.

 One of my favourite quotes from Aristotle backs this up: